KeyLimePie7/SnekGame/README.md

 # Hello
-This is a simple snake game I made in using purely html, css and javascript.
+This is a simple snake game I made using purely html, css and javascript.
 It's another simple project for me to practice programming.
 It has its bugs and faults, and there definitely is room for improvement.